Cost of Living in Ohio [2025]

 Transportation90.183.9100

-Where Is the Cost of Living Lowest in Ohio?
+Where Is the Cost of Living Most Affordable in Ohio?

-If you're looking for the ultimate affordability in Ohio, you can look towards the cheapest major city in Ohio.
-Youngstown's cost of living being 10.0% lower compared to the state average and 25.6% lower than the national average.
+If you're looking for the ultimate affordability in Ohio, you can look toward Youngstown: the cheapest major city in Ohio.
+Youngstown's cost of living is 10.0% lower than the state average and 25.6% lower than the national average.
 Here's a look at what you'll spend on your cost of living in Youngstown.

 Cost of LivingYoungstownOhioU.S.